EDF-Lab/BuildSysPro/README.md

 *BuildSysPro open source* is [EDF](http://researchers.edf.com/edf-researchers-209799.html)'s Modelica library for buildings, districts and energy systems modelling.
 This is BuildSysPro's official repository.

 ### Release updates
-Current release is version 3.1.0.
+Current release is version 3.2.0.

 This release provides :
-- improvements in *Systems.DHW.Electric.WaterTank* model to allow a prescribed or fixed cold water temperature
-- correction of an error in the *Meteofile* : a one-hour delay was observed between sun height and solar irradiance data for *RT2012* meteo. **Warning :** this error had an impact on simulation results, be careful if you ran simulations with *RT2012* meteo.
+- update of the IBPSA library to its 2.0.0 version
+- adding a new RT2012 scenario file to account for the switch between winter and summer time.
+**Warning:** in the RT2012 regulation, the environmental data are given in solar time whereas the data related to occupancy are in local time.
+To account for this time difference (switch between winter and summer time), the user should choose a specific scenario file (for example ScenarioRT2012_timechange.txt)
+- correction of the flux connection between the zones in the Matisse multizone apartment model,  in order to be consistent with the distributed radiative heat fluxes on the walls by PintdistriRad.
+**Warning:** this modification is likely to have impacts on some simulation results.
 - other minor error corrections

-EDF is part of [IBPSA Project 1](https://ibpsa.github.io/project1/), and the [IBPSA library](https://github.com/ibpsa/modelica-ibpsa) is now integrated to BuildSysPro open source 3.1.0.
+EDF is part of [IBPSA Project 1](https://ibpsa.github.io/project1/), and the [IBPSA library](https://github.com/ibpsa/modelica-ibpsa) is now integrated to BuildSysPro open source 3.2.0.

-BuildSysPro open source 3.1.0 is compatible with OpenModelica 1.9.3.
+BuildSysPro open source 3.2.0 is compatible with OpenModelica 1.9.3.
 When working with OpenModelica, specify your initial conditions carefully and use preferably Dassl, Euler or Runge-Kutta solvers.

 ### License
 The BuildSysPro open source library is licensed by EDF under the [Modelica License Version 2](https://www.modelica.org/licenses/ModelicaLicense2).